Title

 (3) Use Authorized.
 No ROW Registration shall confer any exclusive right, privilege or license to occupy or use the Right-of-Way for any purpose; or mean or include any exclusive right or privilege of transacting and carrying on any business within the City; or explicitly or impliedly preclude or affect the City’s right to authorize use of the Right-of-Way by other Persons to own, construct, operate, maintain, and/or provide the same or different Facilities or Services, or for other purposes as the City determines appropriate; or affect the City’s right to itself construct, operate or maintain any type of Facilities or offer any type of Services in the Right-of-Way, with or without a ROW Registration; or authorize, or excuse any entity from securing, such further easements, leases, permits or other approvals as may be required by applicable law or regulation to occupy and use the Right-of-Way; or convey any right, title or interest in any Right-of-Way greater or other than the access granted by the ROW Registration.

-(a) The City hereby determines that appropriate use of a Right-of-Way shall not include use of such spaces for immigration enforcement activities, to the extent permitted by state or federal law.
+(a) The City hereby determines that appropriate use of a Right-of-Way shall not include use of such spaces as a staging area, processing location, or operations base for civil immigration enforcement, to the extent permitted by state or federal law.

 SECTION 3.
 This Ordinance shall take effect 60 days after it becomes law.